Basic hypergraph operations¶

 The hypergraph database also provides the following global counters:

-A hyperedge can be added to a given sequence in the hypergraph (identified by a string label), at a given position.
+A hyperedge can be added to the end of a given sequence in the hypergraph (identified by a string label).
 For example:

 (seq/P/. sentences 0 (is/P this/C (the/M (first/M sentence/C))))